-We expect all pupils to be on school site by 8.20am at the latest so that they have time to organise themselves and get to class by 8.25am when the morning register is taken.
+We expect all pupils to be on school site by 8:20am at the latest so that they have time to organise themselves and get to class by 8:25 when the school day begins, and the morning register is taken.
 This will enable their school day to begin in a calm and positive manner rather than having to rush.